Engineering underdoped CuO$_2$ nanoribbons in nm-thick $a$-axis YBa$_2$Cu$_3$O$_{7-\delta}$ films: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge Andrea Cavalleri and Michael Först for insightful discussions, Henrik Frederiksen for technical support.
-This work was performed in part at Myfab Chalmers, and is supported by the Swedish Research Council (VR) under the projects 2018-04658 (F.L.), 2020-04945 (R.A.) and 2020-05184 (T.B.).
+This work was performed in part at Myfab Chalmers, and is supported by the Area of Advance Nano program at Chalmers, the 2D Tech VINNOVA competence Center (2019-00068) and the Swedish Research Council (VR) under the projects 2020-04945 (R.A.), 2020-05184 (T.B.) and 2022-04334 (F.L.).